WingsDao/wings-bridge/README.md

 So we take this address, and move manager of bridge to this address.
 We use `transferManager` method for it.

-**IMPORTANT**: all these steps can go during your forecasting period.
+**IMPORTANT**: all these steps can be made during your forecasting period.

 Like: